Fairytale Retellings: Once Upon a Christmas

 In the process, she meets Colin, the opposing attorney who quickly changes sides in their first meeting.
 The two unite to fight to save the business of one of Li Na’s father’s friends.

 I think this book was intended to be a romantic comedy but in my opinion, the author tried too hard.
 The jokes weren’t funny and only made the characters appear childish and immature.
-The romance felt contrived as the two characters really had nothing on which to build a realistic relationship.
+The romance seemed contrived as the two characters really had nothing on which to build a realistic relationship.

 Both characters professed to be Christians, but there wasn’t a lot of faith depicted in the story.
 Li Na lied to Colin for most of the story and the only time either of them prayed was when it seemed as though Li Na would lose her license to practice.